-In today's world of marketing, when everybody is focused on sales, it is important to engage with the customer in such a way that they feel belongingness with the brand by interacting with it rather than looking at a one-way communication which is bent on just pushing information and promotional messages to the prospective customer.
-Our team understands the paradigm shift in marketing and creates strategies that are focused on new users acquisition, existing customer engagement & retention, referrals and more through ethical hacking for the growth & sustainability of the business.
+In today's world of marketing, when everybody is focused on sales, it is important to engage your customers with your brand by making them interact with it rather than looking at a one-way communication by just pushing them information and promotional messages.
+Our team understands the paradigm shift in marketing and creates strategies that are focused on customer engagement and interaction, retention, referrals, and more through ethical hacking for the growth & sustainability of the business.

 Growth Hacking has been the buzzword for a lot of startups who have moved on from the fallacy of pivoting and iterating.
 Growth Hacking might be confusing at the outset but it is all about cracking a few things ethically when you want to get into an automated process of customer acquisition, engagement and retention!

 Growth Hacker should be a combination of a marketer and a coder.
-It is not just about creating an awesome product but understanding whether or not the market the needs of the product.
-The product, in most cases, does not sell by itself but more by how it is marketed.
+It is not just about creating an awesome product but understanding if the market the needs of the product.
+The product, in most cases, does not sell by itself but more by how it is being marketed.

 However, in today's world, marketing alone is not enough!
-Right from the start of the product, their needs to be a perfect combination between technology and marketing that will serve to promote the product in itself!
+Right from the start of the product, there should be a perfect combination between technology and marketing that will serve to promote the product by itself!

 The acquisition is what finally feels the Kitty!
-There are a lot of ways to bring in the revenues, but what makes acquisition different in growth hacking is that it doesn't always work in a classical way!
+There are a lot of ways to bring in the revenues, but acquisition is always different in growth hacking as it doesn't work in a classical way!
 There are different ways in which you can hack your acquisition.

 Let’s go into each one now to see how and when each works best

 Going viral – Going viral ensures that everybody has heard about you even those who you never had in mind when you have initiated your marketing!

 Sticky growth – Sometimes, it is essential for you to make sure that your growth happens only in a way that you wanted to but with a constraint on who recognises your product!